dassarthak18/raylib-gamedev/README.md

 ```

 into a Linux executable.
 Similarly, we can leverage ``mingw-w64`` to cross-compile to Windows executables (.exe) as well.
 This is automated into the ``windows_build.sh``, and should pose no problem.
 Please note that the assets used in your games must be included along with the binaries (Windows/Linux) when shipping the game.

+### Compiling to HTML5 for Browser-Based Play

+Text describing emscriptenSDK.

 ### TL;DR